SCHOOL Games - Rules and Regulations

 SVO 6.3.2 Whilst serving, the server’s buttocks must be touching the floor behind the baseline but must not touch the court, but their feet, legs or hands may touch the court.

-SVO 6.3.3 Participants can serve underarm, overarm or throw the ball in to play.
+SVO 6.3.3 Players can serve underarm, overarm or throw the ball in to play.

-SVO 6.3.4 Participants have two attempts to serve.
+SVO 6.3.4 Players have two attempts to serve.

 SVO 6.3.5 A point is scored at every serve.

-SVO 6.3.6 Teams rotate their position clockwise when they regain the serve or when one of their participants has scored 3 consecutive points on their serve.
+SVO 6.3.6 Teams rotate their position clockwise when they regain the serve or when one of their players has scored 3 consecutive points on their serve.

 SVO 6.4 The team that wins the rally, wins the point.
 They then serve the next point.
 If they lose that point, the opposing team rotates positions and then serves.